3 Photography Mistakes to Avoid to Maintain Your Brand’s Quality

 Written by Kat Fletcher

-Photography is one of the first things people will notice about your brand.
+Photography is one of the first things people notice about your brand.
 It’s visual, emotional, and often takes up the most space on your website.
 When someone lands on your Instagram feed, it’s the photography that draws them in.
-When they arrive at your homepage, their eyes go straight to the lead image.
+When they arrive on your homepage, their eyes go straight to the lead image.

 When they visit your product page, your photos shape how they imagine your product in their own hands.
 You could have the highest-quality product, housed in the most beautiful packaging, but if the imagery itself isn’t beautiful, people won’t perceive it as such.